-Help NASA’s GIBS Find Volcanoes, Icebergs, and Cats from Space in the 2015 International Space Apps Challenge
+Help NASA’s GIBS Find Volcanoes, Icebergs, and Cats from Space in NASA's 2015 International Space Apps Challenge

 NASA GIBS wants to know if you have the app-titude to build an open-source solution to their 2015 Space Apps Challenge: "Volcanoes, Icebergs, and Cats from Space."